joeclark-phd/merkletree/README.md

 # merkletree

 A simple implementation of a Merkle Tree for verifying a large set of data has not been tampered with.
+In this example, the data are Strings (although it would be easy to extend it to accept any Serializable type) and the tree structure is an unbalanced binary search tree.
+Obviously, optimizations are possible, but I tried to keep this simple as the goal is to improve my own understanding.

+The implementation is in `src/main/java/net/joeclark/MerkleTree.java` and the tests (which explain the usage) are in `src/test/java/net/joeclark/MerkleTreeTest.java`.
+Reading those files is the best way to understand this project.

 To run tests, download this repo and use Maven: